About Mushroom Growing Media β Plates, Grain, Bulk Substrate & LC

 Shop the Growing Media Lineup

-Pressure-sterilized media across all four forms โ prepared in our California lab, ready to inoculate.
+Pressure-sterilized media across all five forms β prepared in our California lab, ready to inoculate.

 Organic sorghum (our top pick), rye, and millet in pre-sterilized bags with self-healing injection ports.
 1-bag to 20-bag cases.

-Make 40 liquid culture syringes from one spore or culture source.
+Make up to 40 liquid culture syringes from one spore or culture source.
 Pressure-sterilized broth + syringes.

 The most common questions cultivators ask about growing media and which form to use.